opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/APIGraphQLDesign.md

 ## Refetching

-We often use `type(id)` format queries for fetching or refetching an entities or value objects of type by id.
+We often use `type(id)` format queries for fetching or refetching entities or value objects of type by id.
 Additionally, the GTFS GraphQL API has a node interface and query for refetching objects which follow the [GraphQL Global Object Identification Specification](https://relay.dev/graphql/objectidentification.htm).
 We should not use the node interface or query for non-entities (such as Itineraries and Legs) which do not always have an ID and/or which IDs are not